Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Different approaches exist for building physical quantum computers.
 QCs built by IBM are based on superconducting qubit technology @QuantumSystemInformation.
 Other architectures include trapped ions, photonics, and nuclear magnetic resonance @laddQuantumComputers2010.
-One of the main issues for todays NISQ devices is the presence of noise, drastically reducing the accuracy with which the QCs compute, hindering the implementation of larger quantum circuits.
+One of the main issues for today's NISQ devices is the presence of noise, drastically reducing the accuracy with which the QCs compute, hindering the implementation of larger quantum circuits.
 Current quantum chips mainly suffer from decoherence, gate errors, readout errors, and crosstalk.
 For a qubit, the decoherence time refers to how long the qubit can contain information.
 Decoherence can occur, for example, when a qubit interacts with the environment.
-Gate error refers to malfunction of a gate, causing the qubit to deviate from its intended states.
+Gate error refers to the malfunction of a gate, causing the qubit to deviate from its intended state.
-These errors can occur due to imperfections in the physical system that implements the gate, environmental noise, or inaccuracies in the control mechanisms
+These errors can occur due to imperfections in the physical system that implements the gate, environmental noise, or inaccuracies in the control mechanisms.
-Readout errors take place during the measurement process of qubits, resulting in a incorrect measurement.
+Readout errors occur during the qubits' measurement process, resulting in an incorrect measurement.
 When quantum computers are constructed from multiple qubits, unwanted interactions between these qubits are called crosstalk.

 == Machine Learning
-In this thesis, a classifiers, implemented with three different classical machine learning techniques, get compared.
+This thesis compares classifiers based on three different classical machine learning techniques.
-These machine learning techniqes are support vector machine, feedforward neural net, and convolutional neural net.
+These machine learning techniques are support vector machine, feedforward neural net, and convolutional neural net.
 The support vector machine is one of the standard classification algorithms.
-It tries to seperate datapoints into two classes by dividing them with a hyperplane.
+It tries to separate data points into two classes by dividing them with a hyperplane.
-The feedforward neural net is based on the notion that combining multiple simple perceptrons into layers results in a more powerful and complex model capable of handling nonlinear relationships between inputs and outputs.
+The feedforward neural net is based on the notion that combining multiple simple perceptrons into layers results in a complex model capable of handling nonlinear relationships between inputs and outputs.
-The combination of these layers enables the model to effectively perform classification by capturing the underlying patterns in the data.
+Combining these layers enables the model to effectively perform classification by capturing the underlying patterns in the data.
-The convolutional neural net is especially potent when it comes to recognizing sequential data.
-This is due to the use of filters sliding over the data and recognizing low level patterns.
+The convolutional neural net is incredibly potent when recognizing sequential data due to filters sliding over the data and recognizing low-level patterns.
-After these filters a feedforward neural net is appended for performing the classification.
+After these filters, a feedforward neural net is appended to perform the classification.

 === Support Vector Machine
 A support vector machine (SVM) is a machine learning algorithm primarily used for classification and regression tasks.
-Therefore, a SVM is being utilized in this thesis in order to classify whether a quantum circuit has been executed on a quantum computer or a simulator based on the measurement results.
+Therefore, an SVM is utilized in this thesis to classify whether a quantum circuit has been executed on a quantum computer or a simulator based on the measurement results.
-Additionally, a SVM has already been used for successfully fingerprinting quantum computers @martinaLearningNoiseFingerprint2022.
+Additionally, an SVM has already been used to successfully fingerprint quantum computers @martinaLearningNoiseFingerprint2022.
 The SVM operates by constructing an optimal hyperplane in a high-dimensional space that separates different classes of data points.
 This optimal hyperplane is determined by the data points, referred to as support vectors, that lie closest to the decision boundary, see @svm.
 The hyperplane divides the input features into two distinct classes.